fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-02.md

 The firewall continues watching ICE connectivity checks across this 5-tuple as described in the previous paragraph and anytime the a valid ICE connectivity check happens, this effectively extends the lifetime of the pinhole by 30 seconds.
 The procedures in
 {{I-D.ietf-rtcweb-stun-consent-freshness}} will ensure that an ICE connectivity check is done more often than every 30 seconds.
+This is designed to make things work with behave compliant NATS and Firewalls as specified in {{RFC4787}}.

 Media vs Data Statistics